The Clanging Funeral Bell

 Those two places should not.

-You're mixing two breeds of cross-pacific.
+You're mixing two breeds of cross-pollination.

 Right into straight eugenics.
-Yeah, aye.

 Yeah, he talks.

-We know exactly.
 That's his cross-pollination, I think he calls it.

 Some people have speculated that the Gen Z stare comes from